 If you fail to bring any of these items, you will be asked to leave the testing site.
 There are no refunds issued for testing fees.
 Prompt attendance is required for scheduled exams.
 Testers are asked to arrive 20 minutes early; late admittance is not allowed.
-To reschedule your test, contact the Adult Healthcare Secretary 24 hours prior to the date of testing.
+To reschedule your test, contact the adult healthcare secretary 24 hours prior to the date of testing.
 Each candidate is allowed a maximum of three attempts per year for the CNA state exam and two attempts per year for the CMA state exam from the course start date to successfully complete the respective exams.

-Applicants must request to reschedule state testing by contacting KDADS representative, Kimberly Garrett, via email at kimberly.garrett@ks.gov.
-Further state and Barton fees do apply for each attempt at the exam.
+Applicants must request to reschedule state testing by contacting KDADS representative, Kimberly Garrett, via email at kimberly.garrett@ks.gov Further state and Barton fees do apply for each attempt at the exam.
 The following fees are:

 CNA Exam - \$20 fee required to be paid to KDADS with the submission of the KDADS Reschedule Exam Request Form.

-An additional \$25 testing and proctoring fee must be paid to Barton at the time of scheduling the state exam.
+An additional \$25 testing and proctoring fee must be paid to the Barton Community College business office at the time of scheduling the state exam.
 Access to the exam is not allowed without payment of testing fees.

 CMA Exam - \$20 fee will be required to be paid to KDADS.
-An additional \$25 testing and proctoring fee must be paid to Barton at the time of scheduling the state exam.
+An additional \$25 testing and proctoring fee must be paid to Barton Community College business office at the time of scheduling the state exam.
 Access to the exam is not allowed without payment of testing fees.